You are currently viewing PowerApps document viewer: View Word, Excel, PDF & PowerPoint Files In Power Apps

 PowerApps document viewer

-In this app, we will work with a SharePoint document library that will contain documents of PowerPoint, pdf, word, and excel types, when the user selects a file from a list it opens to show the full document on the right-side of the app.
+In this app, we will work with a SharePoint document library that will contain documents of PowerPoint, Pdf, Word, PowerPoint, and Excel types. when you select a file from the left gallery, it will display the full document as PDF on the right side of the app.

-1. Upload samples of the diffrent document types that we will use in the Power Apps Document Viewer App.
+1. Upload samples of the different document types that we will use in the Power Apps Document Viewer App.

 Power Apps SharePoint document library

-1. From the make site , create a Canvas app with tablet formate and name it PowerApps documents viewer app.
+1. From the make site, create a Canvas app in tablet format and name it PowerApps documents viewer app.

-5. Type the URL of your SharePoint Site
+• Type the URL of your SharePoint Site.

-7. Insert a gallery and assign the sharepoint document viewer as a data source
+• Insert a gallery and assign the SharePoint document viewer list as a data source.

-1. Insert Alabel and Image in the gallery
+1. Insert label and Image in the gallery.

-2. set the lable text property to show the file name and its extension
+3. Set the label text property to show the file name and its extension.

 ThisItem.'File name with extension'